Mind the Risk: People

 Ulrik Kihlbom is senior lecturer in medical ethics at the Centre for Research Ethics & Bioethics.
 He teaches ethics to medical students and is responsible for an advanced level course on public health ethics.
 His research interests cover bioethics in general, the methodology of applied ethics and metaethics.

 Sofia Lavén is a medical doctor and PhD student at CRB.
 She will not be funded by the program but her project on cardiovascular risk information in primary health care brings additional competence.

 Jessica Nihlén Fahlquist is a senior lecturer at CRB.
 She also works as a postdoctoral researcher at the Philosophy Section at Delft University of Technology in the Netherlands.
 Jessica's research focuses on applied ethics, and she has a particular interest in notions of moral responsibility.

-Jennifer Viberg Johansson is is a licensed Prosthetist and Orthotist and PhD Student at CRB.
+Jennifer Viberg Johansson is is a licensed Prosthetist and Orthotist and Post Doc researcher at CRB.
 She is involved in the IMI-funded BTCure project on Rheumatoid Arthritis and BBMRI.se.
-She started her PhD studies in April 2012.
-Her PhD project is looking at the ethical issues concerning disclosure of incidental (or secondary) findings to research participants in genetic research.
+She finished her PhD studies in September 2018.
+Her PhD project investigated the ethical issues concerning disclosure of incidental (or secondary) findings to research participants in genetic research.

 Georg-August-Universität, Göttingen: The Department of Medical Ethics and History of Medicine